 The trick is to think of saving and investing as just as much of an obligation as paying for all the other things you regularly purchase.
 Each month you pay for a place to live, you pay for food to eat, you pay for water, electricity, and heating or cooling.
 You pay for transportation, clothes, and dozens of other things.
 The taxes you pay are your share of the cost of public schools, parks, roads, police, courts, and prisons.

 Those things are necessary.
 But you should also consider your future well-being.
 Your future security.
 Your future comfort.
 Your future peace of mind.
 Aren’t those things also necessary?
 Set money aside for yourself, or we could say, for your future self.
 It’s up to you to make your future self as comfortable and secure as possible, don’t you think?
 So, pay yourself.
 Just as you pay the landlord or mortgage lender for a place to live, just as you pay the grocer, just as you pay everyone else, you also need to pay for the good things your future self should have.
-In a manner of speaking, just as you pay everyone else, you also pay yourself by taking some amount, say, 10%, right off the top, setting it aside, and investing it reasonably.
-Every time you get paid, before you pay your ordinary living expenses, before you pay anyone else for anything, take some percentage of your earnings and set them aside for your future self.
+In a manner of speaking, just as you pay everyone else, you also pay yourself by taking some amount, say, 10%, setting it aside, and investing it reasonably.
+Every time you get paid, right along with every other bill you pay, take some percentage of your earnings and set them aside for your future self.

 But why you pay yourself first?

 It’s important to set this money aside first, before you spend money on anything else.